Hot Schr\"odinger Cat States: Figures and Tables

-{\bf Fig. 3.
-Hot Schrödinger Cat States in Theory.} {\bf (A)} Left: Plots of the thermal state Wigner function $W_T(\beta)$ with $n_\mathrm{th} = 0$ (top), $n_\mathrm{th} = 2$ (middle).
+\makebox[\textwidth]{ } {\bf Fig. 3.
+Hot Schrödinger Cat States in Theory.} {\bf (A)} Left: Plots of the thermal state Wigner function $W_T(\beta)$ with $n_\mathrm{th} = 0$ (top), $n_\mathrm{th} = 3.5$ (middle).
 To increase the visibility of the hotter state, the color brightness changes nonlinearly across the colorbar (bottom).
 Center: Cat state Wigner functions $W_{1,2}(\beta)$ which result from applying the operators $\hat S_{1,2}$ with $\alpha=3.5$ and $\phi = \pi$ to the initial states on the left according to the arrows.
-Right: Marginal probability distributions obtained from the cat state Wigner functions by integrating along the $\Re\{\beta\}$ axis. {\bf (B)} Sections of the coherence function $g(x_1,x_2)$ for the thermal states.
-The number in the legend indicates the $n_\mathrm{th}$ of the state. {\bf (C)} Sections of the coherence function $g(x_1,x_2)$ for the cat states (lower panel) along the line from $(x_1,x_2)=\sqrt 2 \alpha(-1,-1)$ to $(x_1,x_2)=\sqrt 2 \alpha(3,-1)$.
-The plots are made with $\alpha=3.5$.
+Right: Marginal probability distributions obtained from the cat state Wigner functions by integrating along the $\Re\{\beta\}$ axis. {\bf (B)} Absolute values of the Fock density matrix elements corresponding to the hot cat states displayed on the same row.
+The middle and lower panels share the lower colorbar.
+The matrix elements are given by $\rho_{\mathrm{mn}}= \bra{m} \hat\rho \ket {n}$.

+\makebox[\textwidth]{ } {\bf Fig. 4.
+Ideal, reconstructed, and numerically simulated coherence functions.} {\bf (A)} Sections of the theoretical thermal state coherence function (given in the text) with values of $\alpha$ and $n_\mathrm{th}$ as indicated in the panel legend. {\bf (B,C,D)} Sections of the coherence function for the (B) cold cat (C) hot qcMAP cat (D) hot ECD cat states along the line from $(x_1,x_2)=\sqrt 2 \alpha(-1,-1)$ to $(x_1,x_2)=\sqrt 2 \alpha(2,-1)$.
+The solid lines indicate the ideal states with the values of $n_\mathrm{th}$ and $\alpha$ given in the legend in panel A. The dash-dotted line is computed from the density matrix reconstruction of the measured experimental data (Figure 1H-J).
+Dashed lines are computed from density matrix reconstructions performed on the output of the \emph{ab initio} numerical model of the state preparation discussed in the text.
+The dotted semitransparent lines are included to demonstrate the output of the numerical model if additional cavity dephasing is added, see Discussion.